Social Studies Education Major

 Develop the skills to teach English as a second language to a diverse range of students.
 Complete the TESOL program with a significant amount of practical experience that will set you up for success.
 Learn More

-History, Global & Political Science Department
+History, Global & Political Studies Department

 Covering everything from philosophy and economics to history and international studies, the History, Global & Political Studies department helps students challenge assumptions, make connections, and apply historical knowledge to contemporary current issues.